 About aranya solutions

-Our method is to assist communities to implement environmentally friendly building and agricultural methods, life skills workshops, local business development, leadership training, education initiatives, and capacity building.
-We serve as a bridge to resources.
+Our method is to assist communities to implement environmentally friendly building and regenerative agricultural methods, carbon sequestration, life-skills workshops, local business development, leadership training, education initiatives, and capacity building amongst stakeholders.

 What Aranya Means

-Aranya means “Abundant Forest” in Sanskrit, which we strive to achieve literally and metaphorically.
-We have an ecological mindset in our approach, where we think and act like a forest ecosystem, identifying where the levers for support are needed and bring resources to fulfill the needs – pollinating like bee’s.
+Aranya means “Abundant Forest” in Sanskrit.
+We have an ecological mindset in our approach, where we think and act like a forest ecosystem, identifying where the levers for support are needed and bring resources to fulfill the needs – pollinating like bee’s creating a web of support systems.

 The inspiration for developing a nonprofit came during Katrina Zavalney’s international travels in 2017 doing research on the international community development field.
 She wanted to do work aligned with sustainable land use and utilize her skills as a coordinator and community organizer.
 Aranya means “abundant forest” in Sanskrit, signifying plenitude, generosity, resourcefulness and prosperity.
 She recognized that her skills and network is full of resources that can be used to help coordinate people and lands to be self-sustaining and contribute to their larger communities’ livelihoods.